stevencombs/retrocombs.github.io/_posts/2021/2021-08-01-retro-handhelds.md

 As of this writing, this is the pinnacle of retro-gaming handheld gaming goodness.
 Not for the form factor, as I mention earlier in the article, but for the sheer number of possible emulator configurations and game system compatibility.

-This is the only unit I consider a true retro gaming experience because it is the only system in my list that can emulate Atari, Commodore, ZX Spectrum, and other retro-computing computers from the 1980s.
+This is the only unit I consider a true retro gaming experience because it is the only system here that can emulate Atari, Commodore, ZX Spectrum, and other retro-computing computers from the 1980s.
 Other units on my 8-bit list end on our gaming timeline with the NES, and while technically those are 8-bit and worthy of their retro title, that excludes a whole inventory of amazing games.
 Not one of the options below emulates an Atari 2600.
 That's unacceptable!
 Notwithstanding, there is fun to be had from these devices.

-Using a Raspberry Pi Zero for hardware in the GPi Case is genius.
-As long as there are no major changes to the RPi Zero's form factor, updates to the hardware in our GPi case cost ≈$25.
+Using a Raspberry Pi Zero for hardware in the GPi case is genius.
+As long as there are no changes to the RPi Zero's form factor, updates to the hardware in our GPi case cost ≈$25.
 No other unit on this page has that capability.

 The RPi Zero emulation software receives updates to security, features, and emulators.
 This device is the benchmark for other handheld retro-gaming platforms even though I would prefer a [Playstation PSP](https://amzn.to/3hvF1Tu) or [Nintendo Switch](https://amzn.to/3xfkk52) form factor.